 From the Poolside resources

 In addition to the various hotels and villas that I linked to in the countries explanation above, you can subscribe to my newsletter and get access to a map of all hotels, B&Bs and rentals.

 The following blogs and sites will also give you a good insight into European travels with a family:

-- http://thetravelhack.com/: a blog on travel, the author has a 10 months old baby
+- http://thetravelhack.com/: a blog on travel, the author has 3 children

 - https://www.i-escape.com/: very family-oriented nice site with great choices of accommodation